 ’I don’t see myself as covering these songs in any way.
 They’ve been covered enough.
 Buried, as a matter a fact.
 What me and my band are basically doing is uncovering them.
 Lifting them out of the grave and bringing them into the light of day‘.

-His rendition of Autumn Leaves is wonderful and it demonstrates this exercise of his vocal technique whereby it’s an intimate, almost whispering in your ear delivery, where every intake and outtake of breath makes us think he is singing to us individually.
-Once again the original studio recording doesn’t exist on you tube due to copyright restrictions, so I searched for a decent live recording.
-The live recording below features video (as well) from his October 3rd 2015 concert in Konserthuset.
-Unfortunately it doesn’t include the lovely introduction, but I think he does a very fine job with it.
+His rendition of Autumn Leaves is wonderful, and it demonstrates this exercise of his vocal technique whereby it’s an intimate, almost whispering in your ear delivery, where every intake and outtake of breath makes us think he is singing to us individually.
+Once again, the original studio recording doesn’t exist on you tube due to copyright restrictions, so I searched for a decent live recording (edited the original is now released).
+The live recording below features video (as well) from his October 3rd, 2015, concert in Konserthuset.
+Unfortunately, it doesn’t include the lovely introduction, but I think he does a very fine job with it.

 “A schoolboy could never do it convincingly” I liked the way he described the songs also about uncovering them.